 Through her humble gifts, she taught Dolly an important lesson in seeing the real value of your blessings, no matter now small.
 This lesson would become a major part of Dolly’s life philosophy.
 In her book, “Dolly: My Life and Other Unfinished Business,” Parton recalls what happened after “Coat of Many Colors” made her a major success:

-Enjoy Dolly performing “Coat of Many Colors” on The Voice in 2015 below!
+Enjoy Dolly performing “Coat of Many Colors” below!

 Be sure to share this with other Dolly Parton fans!